Makar-Data/parameter_sample_size/README.md

         elif type == '2':

+            # Node 3 - determination of what formula to apply based on population parameter
             mode = input('Input the state of prior knowledge of proportions:'
                          '\n1) Proportion is inputted'
                          '\n2) Proportion is not known'